deveshjain0/datahub-learn/network-documentation/avalanche/tutorials/dapp-tutorials/avalanche-DAO.md

 # Let's start to build our DAO

-tep 1: Creating a new .sol file on REMIX
+Step 1: Creating a new .sol file on REMIX